 There is a waiting period of 7 days for disability benefits, and if you are eligible for Employment Insurance (“EI”) sick benefits, you might have to wait even longer.
 You should always apply for EI sick benefits as soon as possible, even if you think you might not qualify, because there are also waiting periods associated with EI sick benefits.
 When you are not working, these waiting periods can cause strain on your financial resources, so it important to apply as soon as possible to minimize the time you have without any income.

 If you have questions about your eligibility for TTD benefits, or ICBC has cut off your disability benefits, you should speak to a lawyer.
 Contact us to schedule a free 30-minute consultation.
-To learn more, come back to read the rest of our blog posts or visit our website.
+To learn more, come back to read the rest of our blog posts.

 The information provided above is for educational purposes only.
 This information is not intended to replace the advice of a lawyer or address specific situations.
 Your personal situation should be discussed with a lawyer.
 If you have any questions or concerns, contact a legal professional.